Find a Registered Dental Hygienist

 2. be predisposed to by conditions such as

-1. chronic ulcerative colitis (CDHO Advisory
+1. ulcerative colitis (CDHO Advisory

 2. Crohn’s disease (CDHO Advisory)